Four Tips to Help Your Student Service Program Application Stand Out

-Each year, our amazing Selection Committee, made up of Board members and Student Service Program alumni, have the honor of picking the new class of students to become the next generation of community leaders through our Student Service Program.
-The program is focused on helping teens embrace volunteerism while teaching leadership skills in the hopes that one day they, too, will impact their own communities as they head off to college and beyond.
+Each year, our amazing Selection Committee have the honor of picking the new class of students to become the next generation of community leaders through our Student Service Program.
+The program is a great opportunity for students who have a passion for serving the community and improving their leadership skills.

 Currently, our foundation is accepting applications to our Student Service Program.
-One thing we always hear this time of year, however, is, “I’m not sure what to say in my application!”
-Well, thanks to this blog, we’re here to help.
-We realize teens may feel lost during the application process, so here are four tips on what makes a submission stand out to our Selection Committee.
+One thing we always hear is, “I’m not sure what to say in my application…” We’re here to help!
+Here are four tips on what makes a submission stand out.

-The Selection Committee can quickly tell who really wants to be a part of this amazing leadership opportunity by the amount of effort put into each step of the application.
+We can tell who really wants to be a part of this amazing leadership opportunity by the amount of effort put into each step of the application.
 It’s important to really put the time in when asking yourself how to answer each question.
-We can tell what seems rushed and what has thought behind it.
+It is best to put thought behind your responses rather than submitting something that seems rushed.
+The student service application is open until March 27th, 2026.
 Carve out the time, dig deep, and give good examples when needed.

 Tip 2: Be Specific

 Don’t make general blanket statements.
 Get specific.
-When answering questions about “giving” or ways you’ve helped your community, you don’t need a laundry list of big or formal experiences.
-Just because you haven’t had a lot of experience with nonprofit organizations or volunteering doesn’t mean you’re going to be eliminated.
+When answering questions about “giving” or ways you’ve helped your community, you don’t need a laundry list of big experiences.
+Not having a lot of formal experience with nonprofit organizations or volunteering doesn’t count you out.
 One of our applicants was extremely sincere when she explained how she helps her mother take care of her autistic brother at home.
 Community can and should start with family, friends, teachers – those in your immediate day-to-day interactions.
 How do you assist those around you?
 Tell us specifically what you’ve done to help in your own community.

-When it comes to your video submission, we can tell if you’re speaking from the heart or rehearsing something you thought may sound good on paper.
-Some of the best videos we have seen were students who either were very enthusiastic, speaking from the heart, or went the extra mile by making the video fun with graphics, music, etc. Do try to keep your video under 4 minutes and be sincere!
+When it comes to your video submission, we can tell if you’re speaking from the heart or rehearsing something you thought may sound good.
+This is our opportunity to get to know who you are.
+Some of the best videos we have seen were from students who were authentically themselves.
+Some were very enthusiastic, some were sensitive, some went the extra mile with graphics and music, and some even starred the family pet.
+Whatever you do, be yourself!
+Do try to keep your video under three minutes and be sincere!

 Tip 4: Don’t Be Afraid to Ask for Help